Consensys/doc.teku/docs/tutorials/configure-external-signer-tls.md

 - [Web3Signer signing key files](https://docs.web3signer.consensys.net/en/latest/HowTo/Use-Signing-Keys/) for validators on the testnet.
 - [Teku Installed](../get-started/install/install-binaries.md).
 - [Java `keytool`](https://docs.oracle.com/en/java/javase/12/tools/keytool.html).
-- A running execution client such as [Hyperledger Besu], or cloud-based service such as [Infura] synced to the Goerli testnet.
+- A running execution client such as [Hyperledger Besu], or cloud-based service synced to the Goerli testnet.

-This tutorial connects to an Ethereum testnet for the consensus layer and uses Infura to access the Goerli testnet for the execution layer.
-You can sign up for a free [Infura] account, or you can set up your own [Goerli node] node for the execution layer, which uses [Infura] to access the Goerli testnet.
+This tutorial connects to an Ethereum testnet for the consensus layer and accesses the Goerli testnet for the execution layer.
+You can set up your own [Goerli node] for the execution layer.

 ## 1. Create keystores